-the Bank of England Dr Mark Carney, to the International Energy Agency (IEA).
-For Irish legislators, sanctioning continued exploration for fossil fuels, when we know that known reserves are enough to more than exceed agreed global limits, is a profound moral hazard, but one in which Ireland is not immune from the financial and socio-economic risks.
+Exploitation of fossil fuel reserves already on the books of fossil fuel companies would result in a rise in global temperatures well in excess of the temperature limits agreed to in the Paris Agreement.
+This conclusion from financial analysts has been endorsed by expert commentators from the Governor of the Bank of England Dr Mark Carney, to the International Energy Agency (IEA).11 For Irish legislators, sanctioning continued exploration for fossil fuels, when we know that known reserves are enough to more than exceed agreed global limits, is a profound moral hazard, but one in which Ireland is not immune from the financial and socio-economic risks.